A close-up of the colourful entrance to Chinatown in London A close-up of the colourful entrance to Chinatown in London

 Asian food done your way

-YiQi presents a fresh pan-Asian dining concept, emphasising a cosy and welcoming environment enhanced by its wooden decor and comfortable furnishings.
+YiQi presents a fresh pan-Asian dining concept in Chinatown, emphasising a cosy and welcoming environment enhanced by its wooden decor and comfortable furnishings.
 Guests have the opportunity to select from an array of fresh seafood, vegetables, and meats, which are then expertly prepared using their preferred method – sous vide, binchotan, or teppanyaki.

 Send suggestion